matheusvdl/matheusvdL/README.md

-Challenge-driven developer aimed at delivering value, experienced in scalable products with large data streams and used by thousands of users.
-Passionate about Architecture, DevOps and Design Thinking.
+Full-stack developer driven by challenges, with over 5 years of experience in scalable products, handling large data flows, and serving thousands of users.

+Extensive experience in microfrontend and monolithic architectures, CI/CD configuration, and pipeline management.
+Focused on optimization and performance improvement.

+Enthusiast of Systems Design, DevOps, and Product.
 <br />

 - Developer at [jazida.com](https://jazida.com/)